 Center for Sleep Disorders at NYM

 Approximately 40 million Americans suffer from some type of sleep disorder.
-Sleep problems can lead to sleep deprivation, which is an unhealthy, dangerous and costly problem resulting in significant health issues and compromised quality of life.
+Sleep disorders can lead to sleep deprivation, which is an unhealthy, dangerous and costly problem resulting in significant health issues and compromised quality of life.

 The Center for Sleep Disorders at New York Methodist Hospital is a state-of-the-art facility designed to meet our important goal of providing the highest standard of medical care in a comfortable environment for patients.
-The Center can provide the necessary diagnostic and medical care for all sleep problems, including insomnia or sleeplessness, snoring, sleep apnea, narcolepsy, sleepwalking, leg movements during sleep, and others.
+The Center provides the necessary diagnostic and medical care for all sleep problems, including insomnia or sleeplessness, snoring, sleep apnea, narcolepsy, sleepwalking, leg movements during sleep, and others.

 Because sleeping disorders can be brought on by both lung and neurological disorders, NYM has brought together specialists from many disciplines to evaluate, diagnose, and treat sleep disorders in adults and children.